 A weekend in the Belluna Valley

-Mid seasons, like the present autumn, are perfect for weekend, trips and excursions … in Italy you can choose among several destinations: lake, hill, plain, mountain or sea; of which our country from north to south is rich.
+Mid seasons, like the present spring, are perfect for weekend, trips and excursions … in Italy you can choose among several destinations: lake, hill, plain, mountain or sea; of which our country from north to south is rich.

 Veneto is surely one of the Italian regions that includes all the various kinds above mentioned… from the coastal strip overlooking the Adriatic Sea to the sweet reliefs of the enchanting Colli Euganei… from the spectacular Po Delta Regional Park to the majestic Dolomiti Bellunesi National Park…